w3c/wcag-act-rules/review-process.md

 ---
 layout: default
-title: ACT Review process
+title: ACT Review Rrocess
 ---

+# ACT Review Process

 *Note: This is a draft proposal for discussion.
 It has not yet been reviewed by ACT TF, AG WG, and Auto-WCAG CG.
-It currently has no formal standing in W3C, and can only be considered as such.*
+It currently has no formal standing in W3C, and can only be considered as such.
+If you have feedback, please comment by filing [https://github.com/w3c/wcag-act/issues/ GitHub issues in the WCAG ACT repository], if this is not feasible, by email to [mailto:public-wcag-act-comments@w3.org public-wcag-act-comments@w3.org].*

 ## Introduction